Margaret Boyd

-Margaret Boyd OBE (17 January 1913 - 21 November 1993) was a English lacrosse player, administrator and school teacher who founded the International Federation of Women's Lacrosse Associations (today World Lacrosse) in 1972 and was vice-president (later president) of the English Women's Lacrosse Association.
+Margaret Boyd OBE (17 January 1913 - 21 November 1993) was an English lacrosse player, administrator and school teacher who founded the International Federation of Women's Lacrosse Associations (today World Lacrosse) in 1972 and was vice-president (later president) of the English Women's Lacrosse Association.
 She was an educator at Roedean School, a girl's public school in Sussex, then at Berkhamsted School and finally at Wycombe Abbey as the head of physical education and later a housemistress.
 In lacrosse, Boyd played as a defence wing for Bedford College, Boxmoor Ladies, the East Ladies Lacrosse Association and the England women's lacrosse team, which she captained from 1938 to her retirement from playing in 1951.
 She worked as a lacrosse coach in the United States and elsewhere for two decades.
 Boyd was appointed Officer of the Order of the British Empire in 1971 and was inducted into the Lacrosse Hall of Fame in 1993.

 Early life

 On 17 January 1913, Boyd was born in Strasbourg, Alsace, Germany.
 She was the daughter and fourth of five children born to the Manchester oil company manager Harold de Haven Boyd and his wife Charlotte Elisabeth, née Austin.
 Boyd lived in Strasbourg, and was educated firstly at Berkhamsted Girls' School in Hertfordshire and then at Wycombe Abbey in Buckinghamshire, where she learnt lacrosse.
 She excelled at playing games and could play the piano well.
-Boyd trained as an physical education teacher at Bedford PE College.
+Boyd trained as a physical education teacher at Bedford PE College.